BDC Hamburger Icon

 Bar POS hardware

 For a bar POS system, you must either purchase or lease your hardware components, though industry experts recommend that you avoid leasing, as contracts are lengthy and noncancelable.
-A countertop POS station usually includes a tablet and stand, a receipt printer, and a cash drawer.
+A countertop POS station usually includes a tablet and stand, a receipt printer, and a cash register.
 You will also need a credit card terminal or card reader.

 Depending on your needs and budget, you may want to incorporate other peripherals for a seamless POS station, including barcode scanners, scales and liquor control devices.
 Bars with kitchens and cocktail servers will need additional hardware.
 For example, if you serve food at your bar, you will need a kitchen printer or a kitchen display system.